New England Digital

 In November 1979, immediately following the arrival of Denny Jaeger, Alonso hired Brad Naples as the company's Business Manager.
 Working in tandem, Jaeger and Naples were the main drivers of the marketing and sales/business development efforts of the company.
 However, all four individuals—Alonso, Jones, Jaeger, and Naples—worked as a collaborative team, which was quite unique and unparalleled at the time.
+However, Naples became the main individual to harness the collaborative nature of the 4, and importantly, drove and managed the company that grew from 8 to 215 employees with direct officers in New York, Los Angeles, Chicago and London.
 NED unveiled the newly improved Synclavier II at the AES show in May 1980, where it became an instant hit.

 In 1981 New England Digital pioneered the recording of digital audio to hard disk with the introduction of their Sample-To-Disk option.
 Their software module known as SFM (Signal File Manager) was popular among the academic world for research and analysis of audio.
 The SFM also found use in the US Military for the analysis of submarine sounds.

 The company continued to refine the Synclavier II, with Jaeger leading more musician-friendly, technological improvements, and Naples evolving to become the company's President/CEO (1983–1993) to assist Alonso and Jones, who were substantially expanding the hardware and software team.
 Musicians such as New York City-based multi-instrumentalist Kashif were involved in the creative development of Synclavier.

 It became one of the most advanced electronic synthesis and recording tools of the day.
 Early adopters included: